 Chondrules in the Allende meteorite better represent the other main source of material — a giant molecular cloud.
-The chondules were produced by flash heating to about 1,000 degrees Kelvin (1,340 degrees Fahrenheit) during early interactions of the cloud material as it was swept into and processed by the new sun and subsequently ejected into the planetary disk along with the CAI.
-This is known as the X wind theory, proposed by University of California, Berkeley, astronomer Frank Shu.21 However, this is still a very active research area, and more advanced models can now better satisfy the chondrule and CAI distributions found in meteorite data.
+The chondules were produced by flash heating to about 1,000 degrees Kelvin (1,340 degrees Fahrenheit) during early interactions of the cloud material as it was swept into and processed by the new sun and subsequently mixed into the planetary disk along with the CAI.
+This phenomenon was described in detail by X wind theory, proposed in 1996 by University of California, Berkeley, astronomer Frank Shu.21 However, this is still a very active research area, and more advanced models can now better satisfy the chondrule and CAI distributions found in meteorite data.

 Chondrules occur in most meteorites.
 As millimeter-sized objects, they coagulated with the cloud's dust grains to help form at least 100 planetary seeds.
 These seeds eventually became the major elements of our present solar system.
-From start to finish, the processing of a giant molecular cloud by the early sun to create the solar system’s planets took about 50 million years.
+From start to finish, the collapse of a fragment of a giant molecular cloud to create the sun and solar system took about 60 million years.

 The Kilonova Event and Stardust